fbacchella/CasRealm/README.md

 Some applications don't expect to be protected by CAS, or manage their security themselves (like gitblit).
 Usual security realms expect the application to be already secured.

 This realm replace the application security with it's own, so every thing is protected.
-It can also use one of the CAS attribute find roles.
+It can also use one of the CAS attribute to find roles.
-It also also uses session to store CAS attribute that can be read by the application.
+It also uses session to store CAS attributes that can be read by the application.

 Both roles and attributes can be mapped to good values, that will be used by the application.

-It extends `org.jasig.cas.client.tomcat.v7.AssertionCasRealm`, but there is only a version for Tomcat 7 as it needs servlet api 3.0, so no Tomcat 6 and PropertiesCasRealm don't support Tomcat 8.
+It extends `org.jasig.cas.client.tomcat.v9.AssertionCasRealm`.

 Configuration
 -------------

-a example configuration is
+An example configuration is

     <?xml version="1.0" encoding="UTF-8"?>
     <Context privileged="true" antiResourceLocking="false"